So how much does Textbroker pay? Well, they pay some writers as low as $0.007 cents per

-And for the truly ambitious who write a million words for Textbroker, you’ll get a laptop bag (with complimentary luggage tag!).
-Crank out 25 million words though, and you and a guest will get a three night trip to .
+And for the truly ambitious who write a million words for Textbroker, you’ll get a laptop bag (with a complimentary luggage tag!).
+Crank out 25 million words though, and you and a guest will get a three-night trip to .

 Those aren’t terrible incentives, but your time might be better spent elsewhere if you’re that committed to as a career.

 For perspective, War and Peace is “only” 587,287 words.
 You would have to write that 50 times in order to win the trip to Vegas.

 Is it worth it?
 That’s up to you.

 The pay may not seem like much (and it isn’t), but as with everything, there are ways to boost your earnings.